Chart Color Schemes

 The educational profile of Geebung exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational qualifications in Geebung trail regional benchmarks show that 30.9% of residents aged 15+ hold university degrees, compared to 36.5% in the SA3 area.
-This indicates potential for educational development and skills enhancement.
+Educational qualifications in Geebung trail regional benchmarks show that 30.9% of residents aged 15+ have university degrees, compared to 36.5% in the SA3 area.
+This difference suggests potential for educational development and skills enhancement.
 Bachelor degrees are most common at 21.8%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.5%).
-Trade and technical skills are prominent, with 34.6% of residents aged 15+ holding vocational credentials – advanced diplomas at 12.6% and certificates at 22.0%.
+Vocational credentials are also prominent, with 34.6% of residents aged 15+ holding such qualifications – advanced diplomas (12.6%) and certificates (22.0%).

 Frequently Asked Questions - Education